 While fostering innovation, we need to stay focused on providing a safe environment to our employees.
 For example, we do not test our solutions in our operations that are dangerous, such as our complex operations on hydrocarbons.
 It is critical for us to have a clear understanding about how and where solutions can be tested, where we can experiment, and what are the requirements for implementation.

-How did you prepare the organization for your digital transformation?
+How did you prepare the organisation for your digital transformation?

 We took both a top-down and bottom-up approach.
 Equinor’s leadership has three challenging yet simple tasks – shaping the future, empowering people, and delivering results.
 These three also fit very well in our digital vision.
 We are working toward enabling our leaders to achieve these goals.
 For example, “Taking Equinor beyond 2025 Digital,” was launched a few years back involving 11 senior vice presidents.
 Today, our CEO and executive committee spends lot of time understanding and working on the overall digital roadmap.